crcn/tandem-old/packages/tandem-app/README.md

 IMMEDIATE:

-- [ ] exception creating conditional after elseif
+- [ ] css declarations should be a list, not an object
-- [ ] value must be patched to tree
+  - [ ] needed to allow for multiples of the same prop to be added
-- [ ] focus on next declaration when TAB is pressed
+  - [ ] needed for ordering declarations
 - [ ] changing name
-- [ ] add declaration

 - [ ] add style declarations
 - [ ] remove style declarations